Walkman100/PixelRoot/README.md

 If you have just followed the steps above:
 - reboot into the bootloader after the phone has finished starting up
-- run `fastboot boot twrp-3.0.2-0-RC1-fastboot-sailfish.img` to boot inte TWRP
+- run `fastboot boot twrp-3.0.2-0-RC1-fastboot-sailfish.img` to boot into TWRP
 - then have a look at the end of `root.sh` for steps in TWRP (the `echo` commands)

 If you have tried to get root working with some other method or Android isn't booting properly: